 We’re based in Melbourne, Australia and we also work regularly with people and organisations interstate and internationally.

 WHO WE ARE

 Corinne’s an exceptional storyteller with the ability to carefully craft thought-provoking films that affect people’s hearts.

-As a health science communicator, Corinne has presented at conferences, film screenings and industry events around the world.
-In 2017 she delivered a workshop on the effective use of video for dementia awareness and education at the Alzheimer’s Disease International conference in Japan.
+As a health science communicator, Corinne has presented at conferences, film screenings and industry events around the world, including a workshop on the effective use of video for dementia awareness and education at the Alzheimer’s Disease International conference in Japan.

 Corinne holds a Bachelor of Communication Studies (Digital Television Production) from the University of New England, and is currently completing a Bachelor of Science at Monash University.